8 Basic Personal Finance Tips : Immediately Improve Your Financial Gameplan

 2. If you get a salary increase at work, instead of spending more money each month try to live as though you didn’t get the increase and put the extra money away.

 3. A great thing I did a few years back when we were living in the UK was to collect £2 coins.
-Every time I went shopping and got change I would keep the £2 coins and save them.
+Every time I went shopping and got

 It was difficult at first because I really wanted to spend the money but over time it became a habit and eventually I had saved 100’s of pounds without any effort.